Voice-over presentations offer a better learning experience because they are a more engaging way to learn.

 If you have created a presentation in an external platform like PowerPoint you can simply export it from that platform as a PDF to later upload to Thinkific!

-Whichever method you choose, turning your boring presentation into an engaging voice-over will improve the quality of your presentation.
+Whichever method you choose, turning a regular presentation into an engaging voice-over is sure to improve the quality of your presentation.

-Why not monetize your presentations with an Online Course?
+But here’s a thought: Why not monetize your presentations with an online course?